Archive for the ‘connectivity’ Category

 My observations, in and of the play, are written in the spirit of illuminating that part of the enmeshment that I see myself to be in.
 If the reader can appreciate the stories not directly experienced, as the listener of old oral tales was asked to do, maybe they can then see better the weftwork that they themselves are in.
 This, I suppose, is why I write my stories of play, though I’ve not articulated it in this way, precisely, before.

-The following set of stories shall be tagged and categorised under ‘New White City Stories’: the whole is a multi-layered story for the finding.
+The following set of stories are part of the whole as a multi-layered story for the finding.

 A story about stories

 I was in communication last week with someone from a local mobile library service regarding stories, books and children.
 From my experience of having worked with very small children, older pre-schoolers, and up to the older primary school years, I wasn’t so sure that the latter would engage so well with being read to from books.
 Sure, it can work out, but I said I found that these older-aged children generally engaged better with performance-story or the improvisational.
 As chance had it, that same week I was sitting in the sun on the outside sofa with one of the after school club children, just talking around, and we were soon joined by three other girls and the conversation turned, by them, to telling stories.
 We made up stories as we went (with no morals, with no real structure, with no concern for what might offend others).
 When the girls wanted me to talk, and when I’d managed to engage their attentions with a story line of their liking, I was very aware, in the moment, of the looks on their faces and of the focus of their body language.
 Stories about telling stories may well repeat over the following weeks.